-Riccardo Novaro has gained international recognition as a Mozart and Rossini interpreter, singing the title role in Le Nozze di Figaro at the Théâtre des Champs-Elysées, Teatro Regio Torino, and Il Conte in the same opera at the Opéra National de Bordeaux, Papageno in Die Zauberflöte at the Teatro Massimo di Palermo, Guglielmo at the Vlaamse Opera and Don Alfonso in Così fan tutte in both Glyndebourne and La Monnaie.
+Riccardo Novaro has gained international recognition as a Mozart and Rossini interpreter, singing the title role in Le Nozze di Figaro at the Théâtre des Champs-Elysées, Teatro Regio Torino, and Il Conte Almaviva in the same opera at the Opéra National de Bordeaux, Leporello (Don Giovanni) at Opéra de Lausanne, Papageno (Die Zauberflöte) at the Teatro Massimo di Palermo, Guglielmo at the Vlaamse Opera and Don Alfonso (Così fan tutte) in both Glyndebourne and La Monnaie.

 Acclaimed for both his beguiling vocal agility and versatility, Riccardo Novaro’s wide repertoire includes composers as varied as Monteverdi (Testo in Il Combattimento di Tancredi e Clorinda), Handel (Argante in Rinaldo; Achilla in Giulio Cesare; Elviro in Serse), Donizetti (Malatesta in Don Pasquale; Belcore and Dulcamara in L’Elisir d’amore), Verdi (Il Cavalier Belfiore in Un Giorno di regno), Puccini (Schaunard in La Bohème) and Britten (Donald in Billy Budd).